afham123/Assignment_/README.md

 * Lung adenocarcinoma
 * Lung squamous cell carcinoma

-In this project, We will be using the deep learning neural network architecture to implement for lung cancer image classfication.
+In this project, We will be using the deep learning neural network architecture to implement lung cancer image classification.